 Be as creative as you like.
-The list can be as long as you like.
+The list can be as long as you want.

 It may be a couple of hours or days before you go back to your list and make any changes that might have come to mind whilst you were away.

-Once you have completed the final version of your list; choose five items on your list that are non-negotiables.
+Once you have completed the final version of your list, choose five items on your list that are non-negotiable.
 Non-negotiables are the ‘must haves’ in an intimate partner.
 Choose only five non-negotiables!
 Write these five items down in a column labelled “Non-Negotiable”.